-Defining Solid Height and It’s Role In Compression Springs, Part 1
+Defining Solid Height and It’s Role In Compression Springs, Page 1

 There are several terms within the spring engineering world that are very important for helping define the qualities of a given spring and its uses.
 Many of these terms relate to the level of compression within a given compression spring, including a well-known spring term known as “solid height.”

 At Custom Spring Manufacturing, compression springs are just one of many custom springs we manufacture for our clients as needed, a list that also includes everything from conical springs and flowline springs to torsion springs and many others.
 In this two-part blog, we’ll go over everything you need to know about solid height for your compression springs, from its simple definition and how its calculated to the role it plays in defining ideal applications and other important metrics within the spring world.

 Solid Height Definition

 As many who have worked with them are well aware, compression springs are generally designed to resist force through their ability to compress when weight is applied.
 They have a certain number of coils, meaning that at a certain pressure point, the coils will begin overlapping and touching each other.

 When all the coils in a given spring are touching each other and cannot deflect any further from a compression standpoint, this is the solid height of the spring.
 While more force can often be put on the spring, depending on the metal quality and other factors, such force will not cause the height of the compressed springs to change in any way.